Dekamik/autovpn-py/README.md

 Open a terminal/command prompt inside the project folder (where `requirements.txt` is) and run `pip install -r requirements.txt`.

-OpenVPN must be run as a privileged user/root, so if you're on Linux/OSX you may have to install packages on the root user (by running the `pip` command as `sudo`.
-If you run this unprivileged, the script will prompt for your password and pipe it to the sudo command's stdin.

 # Usage

-It's recommended to run this command as root or in a privileged command prompt.
+OpenVPN must be run as a privileged user/root and handles escalation differently depending on platform:

+* **Linux/OSX**: If not already run as root, the script will prompt for your password and pipe it to the sudo command's stdin.
+* **Windows**: The script asks for administrator privileges through UAC, and then opens the VPN tunnel in a separate Powershell window.

 ```
 Usage: autovpn.py <provider> <region>  Provisions a VPN server at <provider> on <region> and connects to it